Step-by-step guidance on submitting your compliance statement and issuing SEIS/EIS3 certificates to your investors.

-Essentially, it’s their way of ensuring your company and investors have done what you said you would do in the advance assurance application (if you never received advance assurance, you will need to answer additional questions and upload supporting documents along with your compliance statement).
+Essentially, it’s their way of ensuring your company and investors have done what you said you would do in the advance assurance application, and that your investors can claim their tax relief.

-If you did receive advance assurance, the compliance statement should be relatively straightforward as the questions are very similar.
+If you did receive advance assurance, the compliance statement should be relatively straightforward as the questions are similar.

-However, you can only submit the SEIS compliance statement after either:
+You can only submit the SEIS compliance statement after either: